mindsdb/mindsdb-docs-old/mindsdb-docs/docs/deployment/cloud.md

     ![Login](/assets/cloud/ready.png)

-4. Now, you can use MindsDB Cloud.
+4. Now, you are ready to use MindsDB Cloud.

     ![GUI](/assets/cloud/gui.png)